 \subsubsection{Classifier Performance across Metrics}

-Tables~\ref{table:FIT-BY-AUC-IBM} to \ref{table:FIT-BY-eprofits-IBM} report the evaluation outcomes for different models under five tuning objectives: AUC, Accuracy, F1-score, EMP, and \textit{e-Profits}.
-For each setting, we report both full-population and top-segment \textit{e-Profits}, as well as corresponding EMP, Lift, and classification metrics.
+Table~\ref{table:IBM} reports the evaluation outcomes for different models under five tuning objectives: AUC, Accuracy, F1-score, EMP, and \emph{e-Profits}, respectively.
+For each setting, we report both full-population and top-segment \emph{e-Profits}, as well as corresponding EMP, Lift, and classification metrics.

-\textbf{Table~\ref{table:FIT-BY-AUC-IBM}} reports results when classifiers are tuned using AUC.
-EBM outperforms others in classification metrics such as AUC, Accuracy, and F1-score.
-However, when ranked by top-segment \textit{e-Profits}, CatBoost and LGBM exceed EBM.
-This indicates that AUC-optimised models may not always prioritise high-value customers effectively.

-To enrich our analysis of model profitability, we report \textit{e-Profits} using two variations of retention estimation: the global Average Retention Rate (ARR) and the customer-specific Tenure-based Retention Rate (TRR).
-Both are derived via Kaplan-Meier survival analysis, as described in the Methodology (see Section \ref{sec:methodology}).
-This dual reporting allows us to examine how using personalised retention estimates affects model rankings under business-aligned metrics.
+To enrich our analysis of model profitability, we report \emph{e-Profits} for both the full population and the top 20\% most profitable customers, under two retention assumptions: the global Average Retention Rate (ARR) and the customer-level Tenure-based Retention Rate (TRR).
+Both are derived via Kaplan-Meier survival analysis, as described in the Methodology (see Section~\ref{sec:methodology}).
+This dual reporting allows us to examine how tenure-conditioned retention estimates affect model rankings under business-aligned metrics.

-These results underscore that models optimised for ranking correctness may misallocate retention resources in real-world settings where profitability is paramount.

-Tables~\ref{table:FIT-BY-ACC-IBM} and \ref{table:FIT-BY-F1-IBM} show model performance when tuned for Accuracy and F1-score, respectively.
-EBM again dominates classification performance, but the ranking for top-segment \textit{e-Profits} shifts, with LGBM and CatBoost producing higher financial returns.
-This demonstrates that models selected using traditional metrics may misalign with business goals, especially in targeted retention campaigns.

-These findings strengthen the case for evaluating classifiers by correctness and financial impact, especially in resource-constrained retention settings.

-Table~\ref{table:FIT-BY-EMP-IBM} provides results when models are tuned using EMP.
-While EMP reflects a profit orientation, its reliance on fixed cost and acceptance rate assumptions limits its alignment with individual-level profit signals.
-For instance, despite lower EMP, Random Forest delivers substantially better top-segment \textit{e-Profits} than CatBoost.
-This inconsistency shows that even profit-based metrics like EMP can miss context-specific opportunities.

-Notably, several models show zero profit in the top segment under EMP tuning, an artefact of global assumptions about CLV and offer response, not model capability.

-Table~\ref{table:FIT-BY-eprofits-IBM} shows results when models are tuned directly on our proposed \textit{e-Profits} metric.
-While EBM achieves the highest overall profit, GBC, CatBoost, and XGBoost yield superior outcomes for the top 20\% most profitable customers.
-This is also illustrated by radar graph in figure \ref{fig:Radar-IBM}.
-This divergence suggests that \textit{e-Profits} is better suited for applications where ROI is maximised by targeting smaller, high-value segments.

-By enabling per-customer evaluation using actual retention behaviour, cost, and value, \textit{e-Profits} provides a practical basis for real-world model selection.